GSA/USSM/_pages/marketplace/fleet.md

                     </h2>
                 </div>

-      To drive consistency in vehicle and overall fleet reporting, the common data elements used to describe a fleet, a vehicle, fuel consumption, OMB A-11 fleet budget projections are managed and published by GSA and the Department of Energy.
+      To drive consistency in vehicle and overall fleet reporting, the common data elements used to describe a fleet, a vehicle, fuel consumption, as well as OMB A-11 fleet budget projections are managed and published by GSA and the Department of Energy.<BR>

                     <li><a href="https://fastweb.inl.gov/help/index.cfm/resources/vld-reference/section/data-elements-and-rules" title="" target="_blank">Data Elements and Rules Standards</a></li>

                 <hr class="margin-top-auto width-full">
             </div>
             <div class="tablet:grid-col-5 display-flex flex-column">